developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/battery/battery.md

-#Battery

-## Overview
+---
+title:  Battery Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
 The Battery API is used to notify the user of the remaining power in the battery.
-Windows Mobile / CE devices also support displaying a small indicator to show the available power.
+Windows Mobile/CE devices also support the display of a small indicator to indicate the power remaining.

 ## Enabling the API
 There are two methods of enabling the Battery API: